You CAN Ace Calculus

 Here at 17calculus.com, we have combed through lots of videos on youtube and found the best instructors who use the best notation, are easy to listen to and who communicate calculus clearly and correctly.
-There are three that we think will help you the most. [ We do not record many of our own videos, since we don't think we could do any better than these instructors. ]
+There are four that we think will help you the most.
+[At this time, we do not record our own videos, since we don't think we could do any better than these instructors.]

 Note - - These rankings and comments are our opinions only.
 It is okay to disagree with us as long as you learn calculus.

 Dr Chris Tisdell [ link to website ]